 But I can’t accept this.
 We’ve established that Ishmael is deeply traumatized and that the entire process of telling this story is, for him, a deep dive into the experiences that left him that way.
 And Ishmael himself also told us explicitly in the first chapter that he is “quick to perceive a horror, and could still be social with it.”
 Surely, having been through the traumatic episode of his voyage on the Pequod, Ishmael would be quick enough to perceive the horror in whaling.
 I think that in this chapter Ishmael is simply extending his customary social niceties to the grandest monster in his past: the entire edifice of the whaling industry.
 Certainly, this will enable us to more easily sympathize with the slew of experienced and enthusiastic whalers he’s about to introduce.

-I like to think that Ishmael’s spirited defence of the whaling industry is more a debate club exercize than a sincere attempt to convey his opinion.
+I like to think that Ishmael’s spirited defense of the whaling industry is more a debate club exercise than a sincere attempt to convey his opinion.
 If whaling was indeed Ishmael’s Harvard, as he claims, it taught him well.
 This is probably a fairly weak reading of this chapter on my part.
 I don’t expect anybody to be especially convinced by this.
 But I’m not in university anymore, and these days it’s more important to me to find a way to read books that makes me enjoy them the most.
-And this is the reading that achieves that.
+That’s what this has been.
 Take it or leave it.